Section 28 - Willful and Serious Misconduct

 An added wrinkle is how these benefits get paid.
 While the Workers Compensation insurance company is directly liable for these payments, the employer is then responsible for reimbursing the insurance company.
 Since money is coming directly from the employer, it can create problems in settling certain claims, as the employer might not have enough money to pay for the claim.Section 28 Benefits for Minor Children or Mentally Challenged Adults

-At Marcotte Law Firm, our Workers Compensation Lawyers successfully pursued Section 28 claims against unscrupulous employers.
+At Marcotte Law Firm, our Lowell Workers Compensation Lawyers successfully pursued Section 28 claims against unscrupulous employers.
 What would have been preventable accidents caused injuries, and our clients were made to pay the price.
-We understand what goes into these claims, and we know how to get the results our clients are looking for.
+Our Lowell Attorneys understand what goes into these claims.
+When you hire a lawyer from Marcotte Law Firm, you’ll get the results you are looking for.